karansaxena1/Project_1-Rock-vs-Mine-Prediction/README.md

 ![RvsM](https://github.com/user-attachments/assets/f374b373-a511-46b9-b89f-1fddd2ba5e20)

-This is a Machine Learning Project that categorizes objects into rocks or mines using the data from reflected sonar signals.
-It makes use of features based on datasets, derived f rom sonar signals, bounced from various surfaces.
-The most important elements in it are as follows:
+This project aims to develop a machine learning model capable of accurately distinguishing between rocks and mines using sonar data collected by submarines.
+By employing advanced techniques in machine learning and data analysis, we aim to create a reliable and efficient system for detecting and classifying underwater objects.

 ## Dataset:
-Features refer to the properties of the sonar signal whereas the target variable refers to a rock or mine.
+The dataset used in this project consists of sonar signals collected by submarines.
+These signals are represented as numerical arrays, each containing 60 values.
+Each value in the array represents the intensity of the sonar signal at a specific angle.

 ## Pre-processing:
 It primarily involves data cleaning and normalization technique.